wtg/Shuttle-Tracker-Flutter/README.md

 3. Open the project in your preferred editor
    - NOTE: VS Code and Android Studio are the recommended editors for Flutter
 4. Retrieve all the required dependencies with ```flutter pub get```
-5. If you're in a different Flutter release channel switch back to stable with ```flutter channel stable```
+5. If you're in a different Flutter release channel, switch back to stable with ```flutter channel stable```
 5. Open your preferred emulator (Android or iOS)
 6. Run the app by clicking the "green play button" on the top right of Android Studio or VS Code